UK prime minister to lead tributes to slain lawmaker Amess

 “I don’t know a member of Parliament who has not suffered in that way,” he told the BBC.
 “It’s clear that something now has to change.”

+While many politicians fear for their safety, most also resist putting more barriers between themselves and the public in a country with a tradition of particular openness and where lawmakers regularly hold open meetings with those they represent.
+Johnson’s spokesman, Max Blain, said that security would be reviewed, but “this attack cannot get in the way of democracy.”

+“We will not be cowed by those who seek to divide us and spread hate and the PM has been struck by the bravery and commitment to serving constituents expressed by many MPs following Sir David’s death,” he said

-The killing has also renewed debate about the threat from individuals radicalized by Islamic extremist or far-right ideology.
-Police say the suspect appears to have acted alone and may have had a “motivation linked to Islamist extremism.”
+The killing has also renewed debate about the threat from people radicalized by Islamic extremist or far-right ideology.

-The suspect had been referred several years go to a government-sponsored program designed to steer people away from extremism, but was not considered a current subject of interest by the security services.
+Multiple media outlets have reported that the suspect was referred several years go to a government-sponsored program designed to steer people away from extremism, but was not considered a current subject of interest by the security services.

-Police have been given until Friday to question the suspect, and are working to determine what, if any, connection he had to Amess and why he targeted the lawmaker.
-The politician’s meeting with voters in the seaside town of Leigh-on-Sea was public and open to all.
+Ali comes from a family prominent in politics in Somalia.
+His father, Harbi Ali Kullane, a former adviser to Somalia’s prime minister, told the Sunday Times he was “traumatized” by the attack and his son’s arrest.

+Amess was a social conservative who opposed abortion, campaigned for animal rights and strongly supported Britain’s exit from the European Union.
+He also was chairman of the All-Party Parliamentary British-Qatar Group, which aims to build ties between the two countries, and visited the Gulf state just days before he was killed.

 Amess’ family said in a statement that they were struggling to comprehend what had happened.

-“We ask people to set aside their differences and show kindness and love to all,” said the politician’s wife and five children.
+“We ask people to set aside their differences and show kindness and love to all,” said the politician’s wife, Julia Amess, and their five children.
 “This is the only way forward.
 Set aside hatred and work towards togetherness.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.